 The Court ruled that you can revoke consent

 Flitter Milz brought the first case of its kind, Gager v.
-Dell Financial Services, to the U.S. Court of Appeals for the Third Circuit.
+Dell Financial Services, to the U.S. Court of Appeals for the Third Circuit in Philadelphia.
 The court agreed that consumers can block annoying robocalls to their cell phones, and revoke any consent that was implied when they applied for credit.

 If you’ve provided your cell phone number on an application, you can cancel permission for that company to contact you.